aniJani/gulf_south_backend/README.md

 ```

 Once running, access the application at:
-`http://localhost:5173` (or the port specified in your configuration)
+`http://localhost:5173` (or the port specified in your configuration).
+If you have other port number allow them in the CORS middleware for the backend.

 ---